 Here are the answers to some common C- section questions.

-When and why would I have a caesarean birth?
+When and why might I have a caesarean birth?

-- the baby is in distress (not tolerating labour well)
+- Your baby is in distress (not tolerating labour well).

-- multiple babies (twins or triplets) are in difficult positions
+- You are having more than one baby (twins or triplets) and your babies are in difficult positions for delivery.

-- the baby is in a breech (bottom or feet first) or transverse (sideways) position
+- Your baby is in a breech (bottom or feet first) or transverse (sideways) position.

-- the mother has active herpes lesions on her genitals that make vaginal birth unsafe for the baby
+- You have active herpes lesions on your genitals that make vaginal birth unsafe for your baby.

 How is a caesarean section done?